MiCHAEL L. Shuler, Ph.D., President/Chief Executive Officer

 TORSTEN HOFFMANN, PHD SENIOR CONSULTANT FOR DRUG DISCOVERY

-Dr. Hoffmann is currently Chief Operating Officer at Silence Therapeutics in Berlin, Germany.
+Dr. Hoffmann is currently Member of the Scientific Advisory Board at BioSolveIT in Sankt Augustin, Germany and Member of the Corporate Advisory Board at Elsevier, Philadelphia, US.
 He is the creator and inventor of Netupitant, an anti-emetic medicine for the preventive treatment of cancer-chemotherapy induced nausea and vomiting, approved by the FDA as Akynzeo© in 2014, and recommended since 2015 by the National Comprehensive Cancer Network, an alliance of 26 of the world's leading cancer centers.

 He has over 20 years of international R&D management experience.
-Prior to joining Silence, Torsten served as Chief Scientific Officer and Managing Director at Proteros biostructures from July 2015, and before then as Chief Scientific Officer and Executive Vice President at Zealand Pharma from July 2013.
+Prior to his Board Memberships, Torsten served as Chief Scientific Officer and Head of R&D at Silence Therapeutics from June 2017, as Chief Scientific Officer and Managing Director at Proteros biostructures from July 2015, and before then as Chief Scientific Officer and Executive Vice President at Zealand Pharma from July 2013.
 He previously spent 16 years at Roche in roles of increasing responsibility up to Site Head of Medicinal Chemistry at the company head quarter in Switzerland, and Head of the Global Roche Postdoc fellowship program.